Smart Groups and Segments

 • Assign managers to a certain group

-• Automatically add and delete people from Team Chats, Job Schedules, Time-clock, Forms, or any other feature assigned to a Smart Group.
+• Automatically add and delete people from Team Chats, Job Schedules, Time-Clock, Forms, or any other feature assigned to a Smart Group.

 • Automatically send content to users that fall under the rules of a smart group